Dr. Hawa Abdi

-Dr. Hawa Abdi is a human rights activist and physician who has protected the lives, health and rights of Somalis – especially women and children – throughout one of the most violent and persistent civil wars that any country has experienced.
+Dr. Hawa Abdi was a human rights activist and physician who has protected the lives, health and rights of Somalis – especially women and children – throughout one of the most violent and persistent civil wars that any country has experienced.

 After training in Kiev, Dr. Hawa became Somalia’s first female gynecologist in 1971.
 She opened a clinic on her family’s ancestral land in southern Somalia in 1983, providing free health care to every neighbor that came to her door.
 Then, in 1991, civil war broke out, and all the institutions of government – including healthcare, and the most basic human security – crumbled away.

-“When the war broke out, many people fled from Mogadishu,” Dr. Hawa says.
+“When the war broke out, many people fled from Mogadishu,” Dr. Hawa said.
 “I welcomed them.
 It was not planned.
 It just happened.
 It became a big camp, which reached 90,000 people.”
 Her one-room clinic became a hospital, a school and an internally displaced persons camp.
 “The situation was critical.
 People were suffering, women were delivering their babies in the road.
 It was a danger for the mother’s life and the child’s life.
 So people came to me.
 I thought I could be useful.”

 The challenges and threats she has faced would terrify or overwhelm most ordinary people, but Dr. Hawa’s calm and courageous attitude kept her going.
 “I felt that I could do something for the people who need me.
 So I stayed with them.”